YWoooo/Note-of-Clean-Code/README.md

 > You may see I stop listing and keep murmuring in this part.
 Since I think this chapter is quite, well, a masterpiece.

+## Unit Tests
+So here comes the famous TDD.
+TDD asks us to write unit tests before we write codes.
+According to this book, there are three laws of TDD:
+* You may not write production code until you have written a failing unit test.
+* You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
+* You may not write more production code than is sufficient to pass the currently failing test.

+I quote these laws directly since I think no matter what we thought about TDD, we better understand it, at least, well, give them some respect.

+In my personal experiences, TDD is like talking manners with packs of apes inside a jungle.
+It is a good thing, a good thing in the wrong place and wrong beings.
+Perhaps many Americans or European companies are good enough to understand TDD, yet it is hard to do it if the requirements keep changing and changing.
+It is not impossible, but it cost a lot, since how do you write tests if you do not know what the output should be?
+And perhaps no one knows.
+Not the engineers, not the PMs, even not the bosses, not the investors.

+I guess this is life, no one fucking knows what things should be, yet somehow it keeps going.

+Back to this book, I am not saying TDD is wrong.
+Who am I anyway?
+I will try to understand TDD and practice it in some other projects.
+But I think it would not harm if we write tests after the production codes.

 ...
 ...